 If you have a torn tendon in your ankle, your ankle doctor will recommend a treatment option based on the severity of your tear.
 For less severe tears, you may just need stitches to repair the tear.
 If you have an intense tear, your doctor will use tendon tissue grafts to reconstruct the torn tendon.
 Tissue grafts may be taken from somewhere else on the leg or from a tissue bank.
 After surgery, you will need to stay off of your foot for at least six weeks.
 Then, you’ll be able to begin walking with a boot on your foot.

 If you have tarsal tunnel syndrome, your ankle doctor may recommend nonsurgical treatments.
 These may include elevation, massage, anti-inflammatory medications, steroid injections, arch supports (orthotics), and/or better-fitting shoes.
 If conservative treatment does not provide relief, you may need foot surgery to relieve pressure in the tarsal tunnel.
-During this surgery, a foot and ankle surgeon will make an incision in the ligament located below the inside of the ankle This allows room for the nerve to expand.
+During this procedure, a foot and ankle surgeon will make an incision in the ligament located below the inside of the ankle This allows room for the nerve to expand.
 Or, if a cyst is affecting the nerve, it can be removed.

-If you suffer from advanced ankle arthritis, you may benefit from total ankle replacement surgery.
-Also known as total ankle arthroscopy, total ankle replacement surgery is a minimally invasive procedure that uses a camera and small instruments to view and work within the ankle joint.
-During total ankle replacement surgery, an ankle replacement surgeon will replace your worn out ankle with a metal and plastic prosthesis.
-Following surgery, you will need to stay off your foot for at least six weeks.
+If you suffer from advanced ankle arthritis, you may benefit from total ankle replacement.
+Also known as total ankle arthroscopy, this minimally invasive procedure uses a camera and small instruments to view and work within the ankle joint.
+During total ankle replacement, an ankle replacement surgeon will replace your worn out ankle with a metal and plastic prosthesis.
+Following the operation, you will need to stay off your foot for at least six weeks.
 Physical therapy will be important for regaining range of motion and strengthening your foot.